If you want to grow your business, your network and your influence AND enjoy the process, there is a powerful idea I would like to share with you.

 - The process of sowing and reaping, starts with the sowing part.

 - The process of cause and effect, starts with the cause part.

-By consistently looking for opportunities to help (contribute) to your clients and your prospective clients, you put a series of processes into play, which improves how people feel about you.
-As business is all about people, improving the way they feel about you has a measurable, positive impact on your business (and your life.)
+By consistently looking for opportunities to help your clients and your prospective clients, you put a series of processes into play, which improves how people feel about you.
+As business is all about people, improving the way people feel about you has a measurable, positive impact on your business (and your life.)

 Even if you want to help thousands of people every day, you can do it without it eating into too much of your day.
 Here’s how it works!

 Thanks to the technology at our fingertips, being helpful scales.
 In fact, it scales beautifully.
 Using what I call the one-to-many approach, you can help dozens, hundreds or thousands of people every day.

 It works like this: You invest one piece of your time, which helps many people.